nrfconnect/sdk-nrfxlib/nrf_modem/doc/delta_dfu.rst

 Security
 ========

-Modem firmware delta updates implement security features to ensure that only firmware updates from `nRF9160 modem firmware zip file`_ are ever programmed to the modem.
+Modem firmware delta updates implement security features to ensure that only firmware updates from the `nRF9160 modem firmware zip file`_ or `nRF91x1 LTE firmware zip file`_ are ever programmed to the modem.
 Delta update files are encrypted and signed.
 The modem takes care of verifying the signature and decrypting the content as necessary.